fx310ferreira/SD_proj/googol1/readme.md

  - [ ] Add a better way to show the references
  - [ ] Missing barrels and times per barrel
  - [ ] Missing APIs call
- - [ ] When a url is inserted the page should not g